This article contains affiliate links

 4. Soil ecology

-Most people are completely unaware that topsoil is in many ways a living organism.
-Soil is made up of billions of eroded rock particles and decomposed organic matter.
+Most people are completely unaware that topsoil is a living organism.
+Soil is made up of billions of eroded rock particles, decomposed organic matter, bacteria, fungi and invertebrate life.

 Such soil ecology has taken millions of years to evolve and is very important to all life.
 This is no less the case within wildlife gardens!
 In order to invigorate yours gardens soil ecology you must allow for organic matter to feed soil life.

-However this must be done naturally by mulching the soil.
-This can be achieved with organic, composted materials, straw, hay or locally sourced woodchip.
+However, this must be done naturally by mulching the soil.
+This can be achieved with organic, composted materials such as straw, hay or locally sourced woodchip.
 In nature microorganisms draw down the organic matter over time and break it down.

 The mulch forms a protective layer over the soil which keeps it moist and out of direct sunlight.
 Contrary to most gardening literature avoid digging the soil, this exposes it to sunlight which can kill microorganisms.